zentala/game_player_nick_finder/docs/scrum/detailed-tasks.md

 ```

 #### Acceptance Criteria
-- [ ] User model has profile visibility settings
+- [x] User model has profile visibility settings
-- [ ] Social media links can be added
+- [x] Social media links can be added
-- [ ] Profile visibility logic works correctly
+- [x] Profile visibility logic works correctly (in API)
-- [ ] Friends can see friends-only profiles
+- [x] Friends can see friends-only profiles (logic implemented)
-- [ ] Playwright tests pass
+- [ ] Playwright tests pass (tests need to be written)
+- [ ] UI forms need to be updated to show new profile fields

 ---